Fool's Gold Loaf

-Fool's Gold is a sandwich made by the Colorado Mine Company, a restaurant in Denver, Colorado, United States.
-It consists of a single warmed, hollowed-out loaf of bread filled with the contents of one jar of creamy peanut butter, one jar of blueberry jam, and 1 lb of bacon.
+Fool's Gold Loaf is a sandwich made by the Colorado Mine Company, a restaurant in Denver, Colorado, United States.
+It consists of a single warmed, hollowed-out loaf of bread filled with the contents of one jar of creamy peanut butter, one jar of jelly, and 1 lb of bacon.

 The sandwich's connection to the singer Elvis Presley is the source of its legend and prolonged interest.
-According to The Life and Cuisine of Elvis Presley, Presley and his friends took his private jet from Graceland, purchased 22 of the sandwiches, and spent two hours eating them and drinking Perrier and champagne before flying home.
+According to The Life and Cuisine of Elvis Presley, Presley and his friends took his private jet from Graceland to Denver, purchased 22 of the sandwiches, and spent two hours eating them and drinking Perrier and champagne before flying home.
 The story became legend and the sandwich became the subject of continued media interest and part of numerous cookbooks, typically focused on Presley's love of food.

 Origin

-There are two accounts on the origin of Fool's Gold.
+There are two accounts of the origin of Fool's Gold.
 According to Graeme Wood, it was created by Cindy and Buck Scott, owners of the Colorado Mine Company restaurant.
 Wood writes that Presley obtained the recipe from the Scotts so his personal chef could make it, but noted that "the Fool's Gold Loaf never made a recorded encore".

 According to Nick Andurlakis, he helped create the sandwich while he was a chef at the Colorado Mine Company and suggested the dish to Presley.
 Andurlakis said that he personally delivered the sandwiches to Presley on the night of his visit.